Virtual assistant jobs have risen dramatically in the last few years, mostly because of globalization and economy trends.

 One of the best job boards to find a VA position comes from Hubstaff Talent, mainly because the company doesn’t charge freelancers a lot of fees and both clients and freelancers use the platform to complete projects.

 WeAreVirtualAssistants is the sister site of Worldwide101 and a useful resource site if you’re serious about a career as a VA.
-Another veteran website you must follow is WAHM.com (work-at-home moms), which is filled with information about online jobs and a job board that is updated daily.
 Other virtual assistant job boards you can visit are Remotive, Working Nomads, and VA Networking, among others.

 Virtual Assistant Jobs Outlook